Dynamic Structural Operational Semantics: Modular Structural Operational Semantics

-\begin{proof}[sketch] The label transformer $\labtrans{i}{\cat{B}_{i}}$ forms a projection functor from $\cat{A}\prodcat\cat{B}_{i}$.
-This functor is used to get the vice versa direction of the statement, by forgetting the structure of $\cat{B}_{i}$.
+\begin{proof}[sketch] This result is a consequence of \cite[Proposition 1]{Mosses99foundationsMSOS} and is explicitly stated in the corresponding technical report \cite[Corollary 1]{Mosses99foundationsMSOStr}.
+The label transformer $\labtrans{i}{\cat{B}_{i}}$ forms a projection functor from $\cat{A}\prodcat\cat{B}_{i}$.
+This functor is used to get the reverse direction of the statement, by forgetting the structure of $\cat{B}_{i}$.
 This is possible because the rules in $R$ do not refer to this index $i$, hence to morphisms in $\cat{B}_{i}$, which means these are just the identity morphisms.
 The label transformer also forms a family of embedding functors from $\cat{A}$ into $\cat{A}\prodcat\cat{B}_{i}$ (for each object of $\cat{B}_{i}$).
-These functors are used to obtain the first direction of the statement.
+These functors are used to obtain the forward direction of the statement.
 Depending on the current object of $\cat{B}_{i}$ we use the corresponding embedding functor to add to the label specified by the rules $R$ on $\cat{A}$ an identity functor on $\cat{B}_{i}$, thus obtaining a corresponding transition with label morphism from $\cat{A}\prodcat\cat{B}_{i}$. \end{proof}

-\section{Exemplifying MSOS for the \proteusSrcLang\ language}
+\section{Exemplifying MSOS for the language \proteusSrcLang}

 Normally, for exemplifying how the theory of Modular SOS is applied, it would be advised to use a minimal set of programming constructs.
 However, we want the theory to appeal to practitioners that develop programming languages.
 We therefore consider various common programming constructs, without being concerned about redundancy.
 Moreover, the constructs that we treat in this section will sum up to the programming language \proteusSrcLang\ \cite{StoyleHBSN05popl}.
 We use though slightly different constructs, closer to those found in the \creol\ language \cite{JohnsenOS05dynamicClasses}, which we treat in Section~\ref{sec_ex_DSOS_creol}.
+Thus we focus on imperative contructs with static typing and static variable binding.
+To simplify the presentation we assume program variables have distict names (which could be achieved by adding the declaration level to variables during static analysis).
 Our style of giving semantics in this section is incremental, one construct at a time.
 While giving the semantics we deliberately want to be free from any specific notation convention; i.e., we want to convey the concepts of modular semantics, and not adhere to a particular established way of giving SOS semantics to programming languages.
-We afford to do this because of the modular framework.
+We afford to do this because of the modular framework \cite{MossesN09IMSOS,ChurchillMST14PlanCompsTAOSD}.